Description

 Prevention:

-- Monitor blood glucose regularly
+- Track blood glucose regularly

 - Educate subjects on hypoglycemia recognition

-- Adjust concomitant medications as needed
+- Adjust concomitant drugs as needed

 Pancreatitis: